stennety/mywebsite/_posts/2025-03-16-qr-based-varpro.md

 where $$\boldsymbol{Q}_1 \in \mathbb{R}^{m \times r}$$ is the submatrix of the first $$r$$ columns, and $$\boldsymbol{Q}_2 \in \mathbb{R}^{m \times (m-r)}$$ contains the rest.
-Kaufmann gives expressions for the pseudoinverse
+Kaufman gives expressions for the pseudoinverse
 $$\boldsymbol{\Phi}_w^\dagger \in \mathbb{R}^{n \times m}$$ of the function matrix, and for the projection matrix using the QR decomposition (Kau75):